 The trick to mastering social media using social ads is to know your audience and create ads which speak directly to them and to their tastes on the social media platform that they are most likely to frequent.
 There are a number of considerations to be aware of.
 Let’s delve a little deeper.

 Facebook remains the granddaddy of all social media platforms.
-While newer social networks have come on stream in recent years, none of them have been able to topple Facebook from its premier position.
+While newer social networks have come on stream in recent years, none of them has been able to topple Facebook from its premier position.
 In fact, Facebook is only second to Google in terms of digital ad revenues globally.
 In 2017, Facebook has 16% of the global digital ad spend and 23% of the global mobile ad spend.

 What does that mean for you and your business?